 Looking at Exhibit 1 above, we can see in general stocks did well in August as almost all the results are positive.
 Of course, we see a disparity in the performance.
 US Tech stocks again had a massive rally, which led the broad S&P 500 up 7.19% for the month.
 Smaller US companies, as measured by the Russell 2000 Index did post gains of 5.63%.
-Financials which are more heavily geared to economic growth of the country lagged tech, while value stocks which are usually cyclical only posted a 3.42% gain.
-Still it was better than the Emerging markets at 2.24%, and better than the local STI index which only gained 2.13% for the month.
+Financials which are more heavily geared to the economic growth of the country lagged tech, while value stocks which are usually cyclical only posted a 3.42% gain.
+Still, it was better than the Emerging markets at 2.24%, and better than the local STI index which only gained 2.13% for the month.

 Is tech getting too big?

-The rise of the tech titans (more commonly known as the FAANG) stocks has been grabbing all sorts of headlines, with market commentators saying that they are getting too big and the stock market is only going up because of these few stocks.
+The rise of the tech titans (more commonly known as the FAANG) stocks have been grabbing all sorts of headlines, with market commentators saying that they are getting too big and the stock market is only going up because of these few stocks.
 The stock market as we know has been going up over time, so let’s look at the data to see if a few stocks being a large part of the stock market is a new occurrence.

 The chart above shows that this is actually a very common feature of the stock market.
 The largest stocks have historically been 10-20% of the entire stock market (as measured by market capitalization).